JerinGM/Capstone-Projects/README.md

-Basic to intermediate to advanced to Professional level Capstone projects
+Beginner to intermediate to advanced to Professional level Capstone projects